 It’s the pitiful brainpower that can be most limiting, these days.
 (I just wrote “It’s the pitifully limited brainpower that can be most limiting,” and almost didn’t notice the repetition.
 You see?)
 My continued physical recovery, too — it’s going well, but after so many weeks of minimal activity, I move forward only by inches, not by feet or — as I would wish — yards.
 Even when everything is going smoothly, every little task, whether mental or physical, seems to require such a marshaling of resources.
 Any one thing I choose to do saps the energy that I’ll need for getting other things done, later.

 For example: figuring out dinner.
 Erik and I are both good, improvisatory cooks.
-We also live just off a street lined with restaurants, a bakery, and three grocery stores, and there are several food-delivery apps on my tablet.
+We also live near many restaurants, a bakery, and several grocery stores, and there are several food-delivery apps on my tablet.
 It shouldn’t require that much effort to get us fed every day, yet somehow, every time we do, it’s like clearing a high hurdle.
 What was once a single item on the day’s agenda — dinner — is now a drawn-out set of steps, none of which can be taken for granted:

 - decide on a meal that is at least somewhat well-balanced (we are definitely not getting as many vegetables these days, plus I am always craving fatty or sweet things, and wanting variety because so many other aspects of my life stay the same day-to-day)